 7 Steps to Formulate the Right eCommerce Marketing Strategy

-Figuring out what to sell, how to sell and how to generate traffic is easier said than done.
+Figuring out what to sell, how to sell, and how to generate traffic is easier said than done.
 It can take a year or two to have one’s ducks in a row.
 Marketing an eCommerce store is kind of like nurturing a baby.

 Even after getting everything streamlined, there are chances that you could be led off the mark by the latest innovations in eCommerce.

-1. Finding the target audience
+1. Finding the Right Target Audience

 This is the first and foremost step before you begin to formulate any marketing strategy.
-Finding the target audience means you will be able to build your eCommerce store for potential customers.
+Finding a target audience means you will be able to build your eCommerce store for potential customers.
 And without understanding your ideal buyer, you will never be able to market your product effectively.

 - Next, refine your target market by identifying who has purchased your product already.